Calculating Cash on Cash Returns in Commercial Real Estate Finance

 A cash on cash return calculation determines the amount of annual income an investor earns on a piece of commercial real estate when compared to the amount of cash invested.
 Also called the equity dividend rate, this calculation is used as a basic yardstick for assessing a possible real estate investment.
 Generally in commercial real estate finance this number is most impacted by leverage since leverage determines the amount of cash required to enter into a commercial real estate investment (higher leverage = you can buy more with less money).

 The cash on cash return can vary greatly on the same real estate depending on how an investor finances the property.
-For example, if the investor spends $2 million buying a piece of property, his cash on cash return will be far lower than if he borrows $1.6 million and only spends his cash on a $400,000 down payment and closing costs.
+For example, if the investor spends $2 million buying a piece of property, their cash on cash return will be far lower than if they borrows $1.6 million and only spend their cash on a $400,000 down payment and closing costs.

 Cash on cash return can be calculated by using the following formula:

 Cash on Cash Return= Annual Dollar Income / Total Dollars Invested